4 New Rules for Entrepreneurs in 2022 - Nokristart

 3. Fight inertia

 Here's the difference: Starting a business already requires courage and tolerance for risk.
-You probably need more of these things.
+You may need more of these things.

 For LaMonaca, the past 18 months have been like this: "I've had people call me and ask about when they've been through four recessions and felt their business take a downturn.
 And all of a sudden, it's zero revenue.
 They.
 Not 20% down, not 30% down - no income," he said.
 "They're shocked. … We had to pull them in and say, 'Okay, let's do it like any business challenge.
 Let's step back instead of messing around.
 Let's see if you can make money.'
 Save and how to avoid it.